-The solution: Be the person who takes the dog for a walk after dinner.
+The solution: Take a walk after dinner.

 Why You Should Take a Walk After Thanksgiving Dinner

-Taking a walk after a big meal—even one as short as 15 minutes—helps with blood sugar regulation, especially later in the day, when the body’s ability to do that is at its weakest.
-Moving around after a big meal also helps aid digestion, and can lower the risk of heartburn and reflux—not that your mom’s stuffing is going to give you heartburn or anything.
-Ahem.
+Taking a walk after a big meal — even one as short as 15 minutes — helps with blood sugar regulation, especially later in the day, when the body’s ability to do that is at its weakest.
+Moving around after a big meal also helps aid digestion, and can lower the risk of heartburn and reflux (not that your mom’s stuffing is going to give you heartburn or anything.
+Ahem.)

 Plus, not everyone’s holiday meal is right out of a Norman Rockwell painting.
 If your family dynamics run toward the tense, taking a walk after the meal can help reduce stress, giving you a break from Uncle Pete’s relentless jokes at your expense or the annual battle royale over politics.